TDG-Platform/docs/Advanced_Image_Preprocessor.md

 WV03|35,371,971|196.27|655.671 | 3.34|
 GE01| 57,498,000|332.97|560.836 | 1.68|

+#### Known Issues:
+##Specify DEM
+  * The default DEM (digital elevation model) used in the orthorectification process is SRTM90 (Shuttle Radar Topography Mission).
+No other options are available at this time.

 #### Contact Us
 If your customer is having a specific problem.
 Tech Owner: [Tim Harris](Tim.Harris@digitalglobe.com) & Editor: [Kathleen Johnson](kajohnso@digitalglobe.com)